 National Youth Advisory Cabinet (YAC)

 Our Youth Advisory Cabinet ensures youth voice in policy and decision making that affects the entire Camp Fire Movement.
 In addition, YAC members serve as a strong voice for youth and teens everywhere—whether or not they’ve ever been a part of Camp Fire.

 YAC is selected annually through a highly competitive application and interview process.
 Teens who have been active in Camp Fire are strongly encouraged to apply.
 However, Camp Fire participation is not required.

-Our current YAC is comprised of 17 youth from around the country.
+Our current YAC is composed of 17 youth from around the country.
 The YAC Chair serves as a full voting member of the National Board of Trustees.
 If you’re interested, please APPLY NOW.
 Application deadline is Sept.
 25.

 The National Youth Advisory Cabinet Commitment

 We connect today’s youth with Camp Fire National Headquarters.

 We work to Light the Fire Within.